Paballo-M/ag-twitter/README.md

 ## Getting Started

 For development: Only the folder twitter-app is needed.
-After cloning AG into you local machine, load only twitter-app onto your IDE <br />
+After cloning *ag-twitter* into you local machine, load only twitter-app onto your IDE <br />
 Compiled jar: this is a packaged jar of the source code as contained in the twitter-app folder.
 Run this in command-line, ensure user.txt and tweet.txt are in the same directory as jar

 ### Prerequisites